 A VEND session (versus a VSP session):

-- Can highlight a product or service; however, the content must be about its implementation, how to utilize it effectively and/or how to use it to solve problems.
+- May be about a product or service; however, the content must be about its implementation, how to utilize it effectively and/or how to use it to solve problems.

 - Are you teaching me something?
 Are you providing in-depth information, not an overview?